moka-guys/mokabed/Bedmaker/Pan5230/CP2bed_logfile.md

 - SNPs (for FH PRS and know pathogenic SNPs in other regions) Provided as a list of rsIDs (CP2_pathogenicsnps_wrsids.txt)
 - Genomic regions (some SNPs, some known clinically important non-coding regions) provided as a list of regions (CP2_pathogenic_snps_norsids.txt padded by +/-5bp)
-- FXR1 non-coding region will be padded by +/-30bp, provided in FXR1_noncoding_region.txt
+- FXR1 non-coding region will be padded by +/-30bp, provided in FXR1_noncoding_region.txt.
+This region is for the muscle specific transcript described in https://doi.org/10.1038/s41467-019-08548-9

 5'UTR included for all genes, padded by +/-30bp